 Have you ever considered rental property as an investment?
 An income producing property can be a great long term investment by providing a little bit of cashflow, monthly equity gains, and hopefully appreciation and tax savings (though there’s no garauntee to those two).
 At the same time it helps protect you from inflation.
 You see, a building is really a bundle of commodities (building materials), and during inflationary times the cost of those commodities increases and so does your real estate.
 Lastly, the tenants pay your mortgage and when the property has finally paid itself off, you end up with a great deal of equity and a really nice income from the cashflow.

 Appreciation over the long term can turn into a huge profit.
 Even though the historical average has been about 4% appreciation per year, I tell people don’t plan on that.
-You could get caught in a declining market like the past 5 years, and if you were banking on appreciation you’d be in a losing situation.
+You could get caught in a declining market like 2007-2012, and if you were banking on appreciation you’d be in a losing situation.
 Always make sure a property makes sense the day you buy it from a cashflow perspective.

 Similar things can be said about the tax advantages.
 While there are currently some nice tax benefits to income property (depreciation, deductible mortgage interest, etc), you can’t count on the fact that the tax code won’t change.
 In addition, you do actually have to reclaim your depreciation when you sell, unless you do a tax deferred exchange.